Coronavirus - Ireland Tours - Book with Peace of Mind find out more

-The sunniest months are May and June.
+The sunniest months in Ireland are May and June.
 During these months sunshine duration averages between 5 and 6.5 hours per day over most of the country.
 The extreme southeast gets the most sunshine, averaging over 7 hours a day in early summer.
 December is the dullest month with an average daily sunshine ranging from about 1 hour in the north to almost 2 hours in the extreme southeast.
-Over the year as a whole most areas get an average of between 3 1/4 and 3 3/4 hours of sunshine each day.
+Over the year as a whole most areas get an average of between 3 1/4 and 3 3/4 hours of sunshine each day

 The duration of bright sunshine is measured by a Campbell-Stokes sunshine recorder.
 This uses a glass sphere to focus the sun's rays to burn a trace on a curved piece of card behind it.
 The actual amounts of energy from the sun are measured by a more complex instrument called a solarimeter.
 Solar radiation measurements are used in agricultural applications and in solar energy projects.